Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Measuring the reconnection rate

 where $|B_{x,0}|$ represents the initial amplitude of the non-reconnecting field, that in this configuration is given by $|B_{x,0}| = \max (|B_x|_{x=0}) \sim 1$, and $\Phi_B$ is the unsigned magnetic flux integrated across the center of the box ($x = 0$).

-By adopting this method, we avoid problems caused by the accumulation of magnetic flux along the $x-$boundaries, since we are integrating the flux across the center of the box at $x=0$.
+By adopting this method, we avoid problems caused by the accumulation of magnetic flux along the $x-$boundaries, since we are integrating the flux across the center of the box at $x=0$.\footnote{This choice differs from the method adopted by \cite{bhattacharjee2009fast}, where the reconnection rate is inferred from the maximum flux function in the reconnection layer.
+Here, instead, we compute the rate from the time derivative of the unsigned magnetic flux evaluated along the symmetry line perpendicular to the current sheet.}